dynamsoft-docs/document-viewer-docs/api/interface/idocument/index.md

 **Remark**

-- It can be set by using ['CreateDocumentOptions']() while creating the document.
+- It can be set by using [`CreateDocumentOptions`]() while creating the document.
 If it is not set, return the name which is auto generated.

 ### author